Sunday, September 7, 2025

 I told the doctor I couldn't possibly have ADHD because as a child, I'd always done well in school.
 He asked if I had liked school.
 Yes, I said.
 Socially, it was awful, but academically, I enjoyed it.
 (I left the socially awful part out of my answer.
 I was painfully shy and for many years I had just one friend.)
 Well, said this doctor, people with ADHD can actually concentrate very well—on the things they enjoy.
 Concentrating on the mundane stuff is hard.

 I remained skeptical.
 He prescribed a new-fangled medicine that was absorbed through the skin via a two inch square, clear sticker.
 I felt like I was trying to quit smoking as I discreetly peeled up the hem of my shirt to put on "the patch" in the teachers' room at school.
-The medicine made me jittery so I stopped using it.
-Clearly, I thought, it had been a mistake, the medicine and the diagnosis.
+(Often, I forgot to put it on at home, so I kept the box in my purse.)
+The medicine made me jittery, so I stopped using it.
+Clearly, I thought, this had been a mistake.
+Both the medicine and the diagnosis.

 ADHD, my foot.